Emre Kılınç

-Emre Kılınç (born 23 August 1994) is a Turkish professional footballer who plays as a winger for Ankaragücü.
+Emre Kılınç (born 23 August 1994) is a Turkish professional footballer who plays as a winger for Samsunspor.

 Professional career

+Sivasspor

 Emre signed for Sivasspor after five successful seasons for Boluspor in the TFF First League.

 Emre made his professional debut for Sivasspor in a 1–0 Süper Lig loss to Akhisar Belediyespor on 12 August 2017.

 Galatasaray

 He signed a four-season agreement with Galatasaray on 12 August 2020.

 Ankaragücü (loan)

 On 8 September 2022, he signed a 1-year loan contract with Süper Lig team Ankaragücü.

+Samsunspor

+On 4 August 2023, he signed a 3-year contract with Samsunspor, the new team of the Süper Lig.

 International career

-Emre debuted for the Turkey national football team in a 1-0 UEFA Euro 2020 qualifying win over Andorra on 7 September 2019.
+Emre debuted for the Turkey national football team in a 1–0 UEFA Euro 2020 qualifying win over Andorra on 7 September 2019.